1836 United States presidential election in Massachusetts

-The 1836 United States presidential election in Massachusetts took place between November 3 and December 7, 1836, as part of the 1836 United States presidential election.
-Voters chose 14 representatives, or electors to the Electoral College, who voted for President and Vice President.
+A presidential election was held in Massachusetts on November 14, 1836 as part of the 1836 United States presidential election.
+Voters chose 14 representatives, or electors to the Electoral College, who voted for president and vice president.

 Massachusetts voted for Whig candidate and state native Daniel Webster over the Democratic candidate, Martin Van Buren.
 Webster won Massachusetts by a margin of 10.32%.

-In a unique strategy to throw the election into the house of representatives, the Whigs ran four different candidates in different sections of the United States.
+In a unique strategy to throw the election into the House of Representatives, the Whigs ran four different candidates in different sections of the United States.
 This is the only state in which Daniel Webster was on the ballot.